jeandemeusy/01_iAi_Laboratories/info2/string_sorting/README.md

 Option  Long option             Effect
 -h      --help                  Displays this.
 -a      --alpha                 Sorts according to ASCII table.
--n      --numeric               Sorts according to numbers in strings -c      --count                 Displays number of strings.
+-n      --natural               Sorts according to numbers in strings -c      --count                 Displays number of strings.
 ```